bbauska/W3Cx-3of5/README.md

 On the client side, the forms indicate to which server and how the data should be sent,  using the action and method attributes respectively.
 A <button type="submit"> or an <input type=submit> field is used to submit the form content.

-For example: <form action="myServerCode.php" method="POST">...</form>.
+For example: &lt;form action="myServerCode.php" method="POST"&gt;...&lt;/form&gt;.
 Here, we set the URL of the server side code (myServerCode.php), and the HTTP method that will be used by the browser for sending the form content (POST).

 Another approach is to use JavaScript for sending the form content with [Ajax](https://en.wikipedia.org/wiki/Ajax_(programming)).
 This is covered in W3Cx HTML5 Apps and Games course.